mmisciagna/michaelm/src/global/content/showcase-md/yt-creators-concept.md

 ### Sitemap

-The homepage contains a sitemap in that it displays all available pages on the YouTube Creators site.
-Nothing is hidden.
+The homepage features a sitemap that displays all available pages on the YouTube Creators site, ensuring that nothing is hidden from the users.

 <img src="https://storage.googleapis.com/michaelm.appspot.com/yt-creators-concept/creators-sitemap-concept.webp"
     alt="YouTube Creators sitemap concept"